CindyJS/CindyJS/ref/Function_Plotting.md

 #####  Plot Appearance

 The resolution of the plot is controlled automatically and adaptively.
-The `plot(...)` function automatically increases its resolution close to singularities.
+The `plot(…)` function automatically increases its resolution close to singularities.
 The following plot shows the output of the call `plot(sin(1/#)*#)`.
 Observe the quality of the plot close to the origin.